Dr. Miriam E. John, Chair, Independent Consultant

 Return to Top

 MCPON Rick D. West, USN (Ret.) retired in 2012 after 31 years of active duty service in the U.S. Navy.
-He is working with Client Executive for Insight and Futuring at Paladin Data Systems—a privately owned company providing software development products, services, and support to various organizations including the U.S. government.
+He is working as the Client Executive for Insight and Futuring at Paladin Data Systems—a privately owned company providing software development products, services, and support to various organizations including the U.S. government.
 Prior to joining Paladin Data Systems, MCPON West served as the 12th Master Chief Petty Officer of the Navy (the senior-most enlisted person in the Navy).
 His career in the U.S. Navy spanned duties ashore and afloat, primarily aboard submarines.
 His specific duties at sea included Chief of the Boat aboard the USS Portsmouth (SSN 707), where he completed two Western Pacific deployments; Command Master Chief aboard the USS Preble (DDG 88), where he deployed to the Persian Gulf and qualified as Enlisted Surface Warfare Specialist; and Fleet Master Chief for both the U.S. Pacific Fleet and U.S. Atlantic Fleet through U.S. Fleet Forces Command.

 Return to Top